-Note that code page 1004 is supported as code page 1252.
+- 1. Code page 1004 is supported as code page 1252. - 2.
 In general, data can be converted from a code page to a CCSID and back again to the same code page with no change.
-The following are the only exceptions to that rule:

-- In double-byte character set (DBCS) code pages, some data containing user-defined characters may be lost. - For single-byte code pages defined within mixed-byte code pages, some characters may be mapped to substitution characters and then lost when the data is converted back to the original code page.
+The following are the only exceptions to that rule: - In double-byte character set (DBCS) code pages, some data containing user-defined characters may be lost. - For single-byte code pages defined within mixed-byte code pages, and for some newer single-byte code pages, characters that do not exist is both the source and the target may be mapped to substitution characters and then lost when the data is converted back to the original code page. - 3.
+For bidirectional languages, a number of special "BiDi CCSIDS" have been defined by IBM and are supported by DB2 Connect Version 5.2.